kbroman/knitr_knutshell/pages/Rmarkdown.md

 produce them.

 Thus, your report should never explicitly include numbers that are derived from the data.
-You'd never say "There are 168 individuals."
+Don't write "There are 168 individuals."
-Rather, you'd insert in place of the 168 a bit of code that, when evaluated, gives the number of individuals.
+Rather, insert a bit of code that, when evaluated, gives the number of individuals.

 That's the point of the in-line code.
 You'd write something like this: